-Like it or not, every significant change in our lives comes with an accompanying psychological and emotional transition.
-Some of these transitions are small, others large.
-And in a time when nearly everything is changing at once, it becomes more important than ever to understand these emotional transitions and manage them carefully.
+Every significant change in our lives is accompanied by a psychological and emotional transition.
+Some of these are small, others large.
+But when nearly everything in our world is changing all at once, it becomes more important than ever to understand and manage these accompanying transitions.

 Getting married provides a good example.

 The Three Stages of Transition

-These three phases have happened every time we started a new job, changed school, or moved home: we got used to the idea that change was coming and ‘separated’ from the way things were, crossed the ‘threshold’ into uncertainty, and then worked to ‘consolidate’ and build the new way of living.
+These three phases have happened many times throughout our lives.
+Each time we started a new school, got a new job, a promotion, or moved home we first got used to the idea that a change was coming (‘separating’ from the way things used to be), then crossed the ‘threshold’ into the uncertainty of a new beginning, and finally we worked to ‘consolidate’ and build this new stage of our life.